Resources for Students

 • Use your brain to decompress.
 Engage in activities that require use of your mind and that give you an emotional break: baking, making art, crochet, playing an instrument, puzzles, etc.

-• When’s the last time you had a full belly laugh?
+• Like a full belly laugh, tears down the face laugh.
 Nothing funny happening?
 YouTube has videos to help!

 • Generosity: Take the focus off of yourself and do something for someone else.
 If you can’t do it in person, call, text or write.